 <profileActionOverrides>in the XML.

-- The API can edit profile login IP ranges, but not delete them.
+The API can edit profile Login IP Ranges and Login Hours, but not delete them.

 Skillmetadata types, but not delete them.